Tafelmusik plays Tchaikovsky for the first time, alongside inventive string symphonies by Mendelssohn.

 1. This concert marks Tafelmusik’s first time playing music of the late romantic era.

-2. As a special bonus, you’ll hear a new arrangement of the overture of Mendelssohn’s Scherzo from A Midsummer Night’s Dream, written by Carlo Citterio, Elisa Citterio's composer brother.
+2. As a special bonus, you’ll hear a new arrangement of Mendelssohn’s Scherzo from A Midsummer Night’s Dream, written by Carlo Citterio, Elisa Citterio's composer brother.
+Get to know Carlo by reading his biography here.

 3. A world premiere by Canadian composer Andrew Balfour, in keeping with our season theme of the new informing the old, and the old informing the new.